FaFre/lensai/README.md

 # Bang Navigator - A Privacy-Focused Browser for Kagi

-Welcome to the GitHub repository of Bang Navigator, a privacy-centric search and research browser designed to enhance your mobile search experience while ensuring your personal data and identity remains secure.
+Welcome to the GitHub repository of Bang Navigator, a privacy-centric search and research browser designed to enhance your mobile search experience while ensuring your personal data and identity remains secure during research.
 Built with Flutter, Bang Navigator offers a seamless and intuitive interface across both Android and iOS devices, integrating the powerful tools of Kagi Search Engine.

 ## Features